sallen12/ConformalIDR/README.md

 library(devtools)
 install_github("sallen12/ConformalIDR")
 ```
-The package is still in active development, and the vignette lists several possible extensions that could be implemented.
+The package is still in active development.
 Comments, suggestions, and input are more than welcome.